icopy-site/awesome/docs/awesome/dive-into-machine-learning.md

 In early editions of this guide, there was no specific "Deep Learning" section.
 There are experts in the field who warn against jumping too far ahead.

-Maybe this is a way to check your progress: ask yourself, does Deep Learning seem like magic?
-If so, take that as a sign that you aren't ready to work with it professionally, and let the fascination motivate you to learn more.
-I have read some argue you can learn Deep Learning in isolation; I have read others recommend it's best to master traditional Machine Learning first.
-Why not start with traditional Machine Learning, and develop your reasoning and intuition there?
-You'll only have an easier time learning Deep Learning after that.
-After all of it, you'll able to tackle all sorts of interesting problems.

 In any case, when you're ready to dive into Deep Learning, here are some helpful resources.

 * **[Dive into Deep Learning](https://d2l.ai/) - An interactive book about deep learning**